davekelly/DH-Boilerplate/readme.md

 There's a basic `catalogue` resource declared in `app/routes.php` as a starting point for building an item catalogue.

 Take a look at `app/controllers/CatalogueController.php` for its setup.
-View templates are in `app/views/catalogue`, with l10n options for labels, etc held in `app/lang/en/catalogue.php`.
+View templates are in `app/views/catalogue`, with localisation options for headings, labels, etc held in `app/lang/en/catalogue.php` and `app/lang/en/messages.php`.

 To set it up, run the database migration provided (and optionally seed the database with a single test record).
 Alter the migration schema and update the Catalogue model at `app/models/Catalogue.php` to extend it.